Get Renew.org Weekly Emails

 “The goal was not merely to know what the rabbi knew; it was to become like the rabbi.”

 The twelve disciples were called by Jesus into this rabbi-disciple kind of relationship.
 And when Jesus commissioned them (and by extension us) to “make disciples,” they had a concrete picture of what that meant: being with people to help them become like Rabbi Jesus.
-When Paul said, “Imitate me as I imitate Christ” (1 For 11:1), he assumed the rabbi-disciple relationship that he and Jesus as Jews thoroughly understood, a deeply relational kind of training that aimed at becoming like the rabbi.
+When Paul said, “Imitate me, just as I also imitate Christ” (1 Corinthians 11:1, NKJV), he assumed the rabbi-disciple relationship that he and Jesus as Jews thoroughly understood, a deeply relational kind of training that aimed at becoming like the rabbi.

 Keeping in mind Jesus’ Jewishness enables us to understand him accurately and know him deeply.
-It gives us “ears to hear” so we can live more completely as his disciples who can say along with Paul, “Imitate me as I imitate Christ.”
+It gives us “ears to hear” so we can live more completely as his disciples who can say along with Paul, “Imitate me, just as I also imitate Christ.”

 For more from John, see johnwhittaker.net